How to keep a low Proposition 13 property tax when you transfer property in California

 Non-pro rata distributions of multiple assets: If a will or trust allocates shares to beneficiaries (e.g., “share and share alike basis”) and allows both pro rata (i.e., each asset is divided in equal shares) and non-pro rata distribution of assets (i.e., some assets can go to one beneficiary and other assets to another beneficiary as long as the value is the same), then the executor/trustee can use a non-pro rata distribution to avoid reassessment to market value.
 By default, wills only allow pro rata distributions, but trusts do allow either pro rata or non-pro rata distributions (Probation Code §12646, Annotation 220.0885).
 For example, the executor can give one property to one child and another property to another child plus more personal property to equalize the distribution (Annotation 625.0201).

 Non-pro rata distribution using loan: Like above, if a will or trust allows non-pro rata distribution of assets, the executor/trustee can get a loan prior to distributing the property.
 Trustees have the power to make non-pro rata distributions (Probate Code §16246) and to get a loan (Probate Code §16228) by default.
-Then, he can distribute the house with mortgage to one spouse/child/grandchild and cash to the other beneficiaries (Annotations 625.0201, 625.0235.005).
-The loan can come from a third party (though I have read that it can be difficult to find a willing lender to a deceased person’s estate) or from one of the other beneficiaries, but it cannot come from the spouse/child/grandchild receiving the property, since as both the lender and the debtor the assessor will combine these steps into a single non-excluded purchase from the other beneficiaries.
+Then, he can distribute the house with mortgage to one spouse/child/grandchild and cash to the other beneficiaries.
+Then, according to BOE’s guidance to assessors, 100% of the transfer is excluded from change in ownership as long as the value of the property minus the balance on the mortgage does not exceed that beneficiary’s share of the estate (LTA 91/08, Annotations 625.0235.005, 625.0201).
+The loan can come from a third party (though I have read that it can be difficult to find a willing lender to a deceased person’s estate) or from one of the other beneficiaries, but it cannot come from the spouse/child/grandchild receiving the property, since when the transferee is both the lender and the debtor, the assessor will combine these steps into a single non-excluded purchase from the other beneficiaries.

-Option to purchase the property: This is yet another method to give the property to one excluded spouse/child/grandchild and give cash to the other beneficiaries in a will or trust while avoiding a change in ownership.
+Option to purchase the property: This is another variation on giving the property to one excluded spouse/child/grandchild and giving cash to the other beneficiaries in a will or trust while avoiding a change in ownership.
 The trust can give an excluded spouse/child/grandchild the option to purchase the property from the trust before the principal is distributed (Annotations 625.0233, 625.0235.025).
 As I understand the distinction, the trust can’t give the other beneficiaries the ability to veto the purchase; this would make it a non-excluded sibling-to-sibling transfer (Annotations 625.0235.010, 625.0260, 625.0216).
 Unlike non-pro rata distributions, this technique requires the trust document to be explicitly worded.

 Excluded transfers of trust remainders long after death: A superpower that trusts have that you can’t do with just a will is the ability to transfer the beneficial ownership (income or life tenancy), multiple times, to excluded beneficiaries (spouse/parent/child/grandchild) long after the trustor’s death, and the trustor is the transferorof the transfers of trust remainders.
 For example, a trust can provide a life estate for one child, then upon death of the child the principal goes to the other child.
 If the one child himself transferred the property to his sibling, this result in the entire property being reassessed to market value (since sibling-sibling transfers are not excluded from change in ownership).
 But if the parent specifies in the trust that one child receives a life estate and the other child receives the remainder of the property, then both transfers are considered to be from the parent to the child and are excluded from change in ownership (Annotations 220.0786=625.0218, 625.0121).
 Note that other than the initial transfer at death of the transferor’s principal residence, each partial transfer would contribute to the transferor’s $1 million exclusion.